 Overview

-Southern calamari are predominantly taken by squid jigs used on a rod or handline.
-Other fishing gears, such as Danish seine, purse seine, beach seine, spear and dip net are also used to a lesser extent.
+Southern calamari are mostly caught using squid jigs on a rod or handline.
+Other gear, such as beach seines, spears, and dip nets, is used less often.

 The Tasmania southern calamari fishery is managed under the provisions of the Living Marine Resources Management Act 1995 and the Fisheries (Scalefish) Rules 2015.

-The southern calamari fishery is currently managed by a combination of species specific licences in the south east (where a trip limit applies for non-licence holders), a spawning closure on south east coast and north coast, and bag and possession limit for recreational fishers.
+The southern calamari fishery is currently managed by a combination of species specific licences in the south east (where a trip limit applies for non-licence holders), spawning closures on south east coast and north coast, and bag and possession limit for recreational fishers.

 Licences